rapid7/insightconnect-plugins/awk/help.md

 # Version History

+* 1.2.1 - New spec and help.md format for the Hub
 * 1.2.0 - Support web server mode
 * 1.1.2 - Update to v2 Python plugin architecture
 * 1.1.1 - SSL bug fix in SDK